sedc-codecademy/mkwd12-04-ajs/G4/Class14-Bonus-Workshop/Workshop.md

 ### Extra requirements

-- List language names and currency names in the table as well ( only names and divided by, EX: Spanish, English )
+- List language names and currency names in the cards as well ( only names and divided by, EX: Spanish, English )
 - Add loading image (or spinner) while it is getting the data
 - Add a filter by name, area, and population in descending order
 - Add a filter by name, area, and population in ascending order